kstenerud/ubuntu-package-fixing/README.md

 **Forwarded**: Information about where you sent the patch if it hasn't been upstreamed.
 Only useful for vendor specific patches.

 **Applied-Upstream**: If the patch has already been applied upstream, link to it.
+Not needed if you have Origin upstream.

 You can use `dep3changelog` to verify the headers, as well as generate a changelog entry.